Join the team

-Both roles are based at our Ewingsdale property and work Monday to Thursday, 7am–4pm.
+Both roles are based at our Ewingsdale property and work Monday to Thursday, 7:30am–4pm.
 We supply over 100 species of advanced trees and screening plants to landscape contractors, councils, and developers across Australia.

-Casual / Part-time — Potential to convert to permanent · Ewingsdale NSW 2481
+Casual / Part-time — Potential to convert to permanent · Ewingsdale (Byron Bay) NSW 2481

 This is a production nursery hand role within our growing team at Cape Nursery’s 20-acre coastal site in Ewingsdale.
 You will be responsible for the day-to-day physical production tasks that keep over 100 species of advanced trees and screening plants healthy, properly staged, and ready for dispatch.
 The work is outdoors, hands-on, and physically active.